 #3 Supply Medication & Mental Health Resources

 Over 130 Americans die each day from opioid overdoses.
 Opioid addiction is a severe public health crisis that must be addressed immediately.
 The addiction crisis Is fueled by the overprescription and availability of opioids.
-As the Mayor of Rivertion I created a program to destroy excess opioids in our community.
+As the Mayor of Riverton I created a program to destroy excess opioids in our community.

 Below are a few solutions that we must quickly implement to end the opioid epidemic, heal addiction, and save lives.